kamalmarhubi/website/_posts/2015-11-17-kubernetes-from-the-ground-up-the-scheduler.markdown

 nginx-without-nodename   0/2       Pending   0          15m
 ~~~

+Breaking it down in the same way:

+- initially, the kubelets on each node are watching the API server for pods
+  they are meant to be running
+- `kubectl` created a a pod on the API server without specifying which node to
+  run on
+- ...
+- ...
+- ... yeah, nothing's going to happen.

 # The scheduler

 This is where the sheduler comes in: its job is to take pods that aren't bound
 to a node, and assign them one.
-Once the pod has a `nodeName`, the normal
+Once the pod has a node assigned, the normal
 behavior of the kubelet kicks in, and the pod gets started.

-Back on the master:
+Let's get the scheduler binary and start it running on `master`:

 ~~~
 master$ wget https://storage.googleapis.com/kubernetes-release/release/v1.1.1/bin/linux/amd64/kube-scheduler